huntermitchell123/misc/README.md

 # hunters_stuff

-Random projects that I've worked on and created.
+Random projects that I have worked on.
 Enjoy!